ysghysgh/Shadowbanning/README.md

 Brief description on each script is as below.

 ## Shadowban.py
 Generate a state array for opinions of each node over time, and a control array for shadow banning decisions on each edge over time.
-This script will call the functions in the scripts under the folder 'scripts'.
+This script will call the functions in the scripts under the folder `scripts`.

 ## scripts/opinion_data.py
 Parse command-line arguments and create parameter dictionary for the simulator.